Narcissistic Personality Disorder

 The presence of narcissistic traits in adolescence does not necessarily imply that a person will have NPD as an adult.

-Treatment for narcissistic personality disorder can be challenging because people with this condition present with a great deal of grandiosity and defensiveness, which makes it difficult for them to acknowledge problems and vulnerabilities.
-Psychotherapy may be useful in helping people with narcissistic personality disorder relate to others in a healthier and more compassionate way.
+Treatment for narcissistic personality disorder can be challenging because people with this condition have a great deal of grandiosity and defensiveness, which makes it difficult for them to acknowledge problems and vulnerabilities.